 When you walk into your liquor store, where do your eyes land first?

 Some stores guide you to new releases, seasonal specials, or local craft spirits — while others leave you wandering aimlessly, unsure where to go next.
+Merchandising is what separates a store that guides customers from one that loses them.

 In this blog, we’ll show how to arrange your store in ways that draw customers in, highlight the products you want to sell, and make browsing feel effortless.